ccp84/reaction_lights/README.md

 Gameplay is triggered from the startgame button.
 Event listeners are attached to the start button and all of the light instances.
 The start button triggers the `resetScore()` function to be run first to ensure the score is reset to zero, it also sets the `endGame` flag to false to tell the `lightOn()` function that it should run when called.
 The `lightOn()` function is the final thing that is called when the game is started, this starts game play.
+Event listeners added to the light instances on loading look for clicks on green/yellow lights and increment the score in this scenario.
+If the case of a red/blue light being clicked occurs, the `endGame` flag is set to true to stop game play, the `highestScore()` function is called to check and display the highest score for this session of game play on screen next to the current score for the round, and then the `alertModal()` function is called to display a message letting the user know they hit a light in the off state and what their finishing score was.

 ### Timer Function